Samsung: 1938–1970

-Samsung diversified into many different areas.
-Lee sought to establish Samsung as a leader in a wide range of industries.
-Samsung moved into lines of business such as insurance, securities, and retail.
+Samsung diversified into various areas as Lee aimed to establish the company as a leader across multiple industries.
+The business expanded into sectors such as insurance, securities, and retail.

 In 1947, Cho Hong-jai, the Hyosung group's founder, jointly invested in a new company called Samsung Mulsan Gongsa, or the Samsung Trading Corporation, with the Samsung's founder Lee Byung-chul.
-The trading firm grew to become the present-day Samsung C&T Corporation.
+The trading firm grew to become the now Samsung C&T Corporation.
 After a few years, Cho and Lee separated due to differences in management style.
 Cho wanted a 30 equity share.
 Samsung Group was separated into Samsung Group and Hyosung Group, Hankook Tire and other businesses.

 In the late 1960s, Samsung Group entered the electronics industry.
 It formed several electronics-related divisions, such as Samsung Electronics Devices, Samsung Electro-Mechanics, Samsung Corning and Samsung Semiconductor & Telecommunications, and opened the facility in Suwon.
 Its first product was a black-and-white television set.
+Byung-chul was also the owner of the Tongyang Broadcasting Company, a private radio and television company that existed from 1964 to 1980, shut down after the Korean government reviewed the number of media outlets allowed.
+TBC allowed an early success thanks to its connections to Samsung, boosting the sale of its television sets.

 1970–1990

-In 1980, Samsung acquired the Gumi-based Hanguk Jeonja Tongsin and entered telecommunications hardware.
+In 1980, Samsung acquired the Kumi-based Hanguk Jeonja Tongsin and entered telecommunications hardware.
 Its early products were switchboards.
 The facility was developed into the telephone and fax manufacturing systems and became the center of Samsung's mobile phone manufacturing.
 They have produced over 800 million mobile phones to date.
 The company grouped them together under Samsung Electronics in the 1980s.